DaveCoss/infinity-hugo/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
-subtitle: Support sustainable farming while enjoying a cup
+title: Out There Perth
+subtitle: Encountering God outside the walls of institutions, cultures and mindsets
-image: /img/home-jumbotron.jpg
+image: img/perth-1368337_1920.jpg
 blurb:
-    heading: Why Kaldi?
+  heading: About
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+  text: >-
+    We are a group of people who have started churches and ministries throughout Africa, China, the South Pacific and Australia.
+We come from very different Christian backgrounds, but are united in vision.

+    We are not operating under any kind of institution.
+We have recognized a need to return to a simpler biblical approach to living a Christian life, where we encounter God outside of the walls.
+So our time, money and energy can be used to further Gods’ kingdom rather than an organization.
 intro:
-    heading: "What we offer"
+  heading: What we do
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+  text: For those who don’t go to a church or seeking after God we have meetings
+    to encounter God and grow in community every Sunday, 4pm, 24 Mullingar Way, Landsdale.
 products:
-    - image: img/illustrations-coffee.svg
+  - image: img/72666030_2529763594016225_7401631679384649728_n.jpg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+Check our post or contact us directly for current availability.
-    - image: /img/illustrations-coffee-gear.svg
+  - image: img/4f-300x233.png
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+    text: >-

+      For those that want serve God more effectively we provide training Sunday midday, 24 Mulingar Way, Landsdale.
 values:
-    heading: Our values
+  heading: Prayer
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: >-
+    Do you have financial, health, relationship or other areas that you could use God’s help with?
+Do you want someone to talk to confidentially?
+We aren’t looking for anything in return, we just want you to encounter God’s power.

+    Please fill in your requests below or if you prefer someone to call you please leave your details and a time to call you back.
 ---